Class ConstraintProto.Builder

 public boolean hasIntDiv()The int_div constraint forces the target to equal exprs[0] / exprs[1].
 The division is "rounded" towards zero, so we can have for instance (2 = 12 / 5) or (-3 = -10 / 3).
 If you only want exact integer division, then you should use instead of t = a / b, the int_prod constraint a = b * t.
 If 0 belongs to the domain of exprs[1], then the model is deemed invalid.

-.operations_research.sat.LinearArgumentProto int_div = 7;
+.operations_research.sat.LinearArgumentProto int_div = 7;- Specified by:

 - Whether the intDiv field is set.